HeySQuAD: A Spoken Question Answering Dataset: Dataset Description

 \subsection{Dataset Characteristics}

 In order to quantify the noise in the transcribed human-spoken and machine-generated questions, we analyze the Word Error Rate (WER).
-Lower WER implies less mistakes and better transcription quality of the transcribed audio.
-The WER for transcribed human-spoken and machine-generated questions using ASR model (facebook/s2t-small-librispeech-asr) in Table \ref{table:WER_error} shows that there are more errors in human-spoken \digih \ than machine-generated \digim.
+Lower WER indicates better transcription quality.
+The WER for transcribed human-spoken and machine-generated questions using ASR model (facebook/s2t-small-librispeech-asr) in Table \ref{table:WER_error} shows that there are more errors in transcibed human-spoken \digih \ than machine-generated \digim.